GEOS model

 - and 191 vertical levels (for all sides of the cube)

-The following table "translates" Cxxx to approximate horizontal resolution in kilo meters.
+The following table "translates" Cxxx to approximate horizontal resolution in kilo meters and GEOS common resolutions.
+Production runs marked with *.